 • 0 points for a loss

-"Bonus points" may also be earned in any given match and count toward deciding the series winner.
-A team may earn one bonus point in each of the following ways (to a total of two points):
+"Bonus points" could also be earned in any given match and count toward deciding the series winner.
+A team may could earn one bonus point in each of the following ways (to a total of two points):

 • By scoring four or more tries in the match, regardless of the final result of the match.